Pttn/rieMiner/README.md

 Note that GLibC is still linked dynamically so rieMiner may fail to run on very old Linux distributions.

-### On Windows x64
+### On Windows x64 or x86

 You can compile rieMiner on Windows, and here is one way to do this.
-First, install [MSYS2](http://www.msys2.org/) (follow the instructions on the website), then enter in the MSYS **MinGW-w64** console, and install the tools and dependencies:
+First, install [MSYS2](http://www.msys2.org/) (follow the instructions on the website).

+Then, for x64, enter in the MSYS **MinGW 64** console, and install the tools and dependencies:

 ```bash
 pacman -S make m4 git